Dev: Tips for Web Developers

 PDF files usually contain text and graphical elements.
 Then can contain working links.
 Authors use Word Processing or Desktop Publishing tools to create source files and to convert the editable source to PDF.
 Like image files, PFD documents must reside in the Media Library for WordPress website.
 As a result:

-• Lots of media files increase the importance of maintaining the Media Library and performing regular housekeeping to remove files that are no longer used.
+• Lots of media files increase the work of maintaining the WordPress Media Library and removing files that are no longer used.

 Whenever you add an in-page link or a button to page, you supply the address of the destination address.
 You can also set an option on the link to open the destination in a new browser tab.
 Do that when: